How To Stop New Tattoos Cracking and Drying Out

-If your tattoo is infected, then along with cracked skin, your tattoo may be accompanied with a rash, oozing spots/sores, and more general symptoms such as a fever.
+If your tattoo is infected, then along with cracked skin, your tattoo may be accompanied by a rash, oozing spots/sores, and more general symptoms such as a fever.

 If you suspect your tattoo may be infected, it’s always best to speak to either your tattoo artist or a doctor to get a professional opinion as quickly as possible.

 How To Prevent Cracking Tattoos

 If your tattoo has begun to crack, or if you’re worried about it beginning to crack in the future, it’s best to start applying a good skin-sensitive and fragrance-free cream or tattoo lotion onto the area 2-3 times a day.

 Always ensure you apply the lotion after cleaning your tattoo, as warm water can dry the area out even more.